wp-plugins/ewww-image-optimizer/readme.txt

 * removed: deprecated import process from bulk optimize page
 * removed: empty table option from bulk optimize page, use the Force checkbox instead
 * changed: force re-optimize checkbox applies to Media Library AND the Scan and Optimize function
+* changed: plugin status auto-collapses to save screen space, unless something needs your attention
+* changed: settings tabs have been moved below the status section (directly above the settings area) to enhance usability

 = 2.0.0 =
 * NOTE: while this is a release with new features, it is not a rewrite, only the next number in the decimal system, just like the WP numbering scheme